Graph Convolutional Memory using Topological Priors: Abstract

 \section{Abstract}

-Solving partially-observable Markov decision processes (POMDPs) is critical when applying deep reinforcement learning (DRL) to real-world robotics problems, where agents have an incomplete view of the world.
-We present graph convolutional memory (GCM)\footnote{GCM is open-source and available at \url{https://github.com/smorad/graph-conv-memory}} for solving POMDPs using deep reinforcement learning.
-Unlike recurrent neural networks (RNNs) or transformers, GCM embeds domain-specific priors into the memory recall process via a knowledge graph.
-By encapsulating priors in the graph, GCM adapts to specific tasks but remains applicable to any DRL task.
-Using graph convolutions, GCM extracts hierarchical graph features, analogous to image features in a convolutional neural network (CNN).
-We show GCM outperforms long short-term memory (LSTM), gated transformers for reinforcement learning (GTrXL), and differentiable neural computers (DNCs) on control, long-term non-sequential recall, and 3D navigation tasks while using significantly fewer parameters.
+Solving partially-observable Markov decision processes (POMDPs) is critical when applying reinforcement learning to real-world problems, where agents have an incomplete view of the world.
+We present graph convolutional memory (GCM)\footnote{GCM is available at \url{https://github.com/smorad/graph-conv-memory}}, the first hybrid memory model for solving POMDPs using reinforcement learning.
+GCM uses either human-defined or data-driven topological priors to form graph neighborhoods, combining them into a larger network topology using dynamic programming.
+We query the graph using graph convolution, coalescing relevant memories into a context-dependent belief.
+When used \textit{without} human priors, GCM performs similarly to state-of-the-art methods.
+When used \emph{with} human priors, GCM outperforms these methods on control, memorization, and navigation tasks while using significantly fewer parameters.